 - Are there restrictions on intercity or interstate travel?

-No.
+There are no restrictions on intercity or interstate travel during non-curfew hours.
+However, all travel is banned during the scheduled curfews.
 U.S. citizens should be prepared for additional travel restrictions and health precautions to be put into effect with little or no advance notice.

 - Are U.S. citizens required to quarantine?
 Yes.

 - Are commercial flights operating?
-No.
+Yes.